selahben/MyStore/README.md

 The Client side of an online Store.
 It includes various user, products and categories management features.
 It was built with React (create-react-app).
+It uses Bootstrap and Bootstrap icons for general structure and basic responsiveness.

 ### Client Install